bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 1. Make sure your project still runs correctly!
 1. Update ignorefiles, git hooks, etc.
 1. Review your changes with someone.
-1. Once your changes are approved, land your changes, but do NOT squash your changes.
+1. Once your changes are approved, land them, but do **not** squash them.
+If you squash them, you will lose the ability to track git history from before and after the conversion.

 ## Post-conversion